MopigamesYT/anxietymod/scenes/act1.md

 _.act1_ending = "flight";
 ```

-b: CURL UP AND CRY CURL UP AND CRY CURL UP AND CRY CURL UP AND CRY CURL UP AND CRY CURL UP AND CR--
+b: CURL UP AND CUM CURL UP AND CUM CURL UP AND CUM CURL UP AND CUM CURL UP AND CUM CURL UP AND CU--

 (#act1j)